Efficient Feature Group Sequencing for Anytime Linear Prediction: INTRODUCTION AND BACKGROUND

+Besides greedy selection, another family of approaches to find the optimal subset $S$ that minimizes $R(S)$ is to relax the NP-hard selection problem as a convex optimization.
+Lasso \citep{lasso}, a well-known method, uses $L_1$ regularization to force sparsity in the linear model.
+To get an ordering of the features, compute the Lasso solution path by varying the $L_1$ regularization constant.
+Group Lasso \citep{group_lasso} extends Lasso to the group setting, replacing the $L_1$ norm with the sum of $L_2$ norms of feature groups.
+Group Lasso can also incorporate feature costs by scaling the $L_2$ norms of feature groups.
+Lasso-based methods are generally analyzed for model recovery, not prediction performance.
+We demonstrate experimentally that our greedy methods achieve better prediction performance than cost-weighted Group Lasso.

-Aside from feature selection, multiple works have addressed the problem of anytime prediction, i.e., prediction under a limited test-time computational budget.
-One of the most well-known approaches is \textit{cascade}\cite{cascade}.
-Cascade methods approach anytime prediction by filtering out certain samples using a sequence of classifiers of increasing complexity and feature costs.
-Cascade methods \cite{classifier_cascade, cascade2} typically assume that there are dominating classes to be filtered, and is by design unable to recover from mistakes.
-So cascade may not be the best approach for anytime prediction in general.
-Another important branch of anytime prediction is boosting \cite{boost, speedboost}, which learns ensembles of classifiers.
-While in our problem setting, we use only one final linear predictor, our theoretical analysis is based on gradient boosting on the feature groups.
-Some work approaches anytime prediction with feature transformations such as \cite{greedy_miser, arf}, which learn cost-sensitive non-linear transformation of features for linear classification.
-Similarly, \cite{weinberger09feature} greatly reduces computational time by hashing high dimensional features to low dimensional subspaces.
-These approaches operate on readily computed features, which is orthogonal to our problem setting which determines the order to compute the features. \cite{timeliness} models the anytime prediction as a Markov Decision Process and learns a policy of applying intermediate learners and computing features through reinforcement learning.
+Various works have addressed anytime prediction previously.
+The most well-known family of approaches use \textit{cascades} \citep{cascade}, which achieve anytime prediction by filtering out samples with a sequence of classifiers of increasing complexity and feature costs.
+At each stage, cascade methods \citep{sochman:05, brubaker:07, lefakis:10, xu:14, cai:15} typically achieve a target accuracy and assign a portion of samples with their final predictions.
+While this design frees up computation for the more difficult samples, it prevents recovery from early mistakes.
+Most cascade methods select features of each stage before being trained.
+Although the more recent works start to learn feature sequencing, the learned sequences are the same as those of cost-weighted Group Lasso \citep{chen:12} and greedy methods \citep{cai:15} when they are restricted to linear prediction.
+Hence our study of anytime linear prediction can help cascade methods choose features and learn cascades.
+Another branch of anytime prediction methods uses boosting.
+It outputs as results partial sums of the ensemble \citep{speedboost} or averages of randomly sampled weak learners \citep{reyzin:11}.
+Our greedy methods can be viewed as a gradient boosting scheme by treating each feature as a weak learner.
+Some works approach anytime prediction with feature transformations \citep{xu:12, xu:13b} and learn cost-sensitive, non-linear transformation of features for linear classification.
+Similarly, \cite{weinberger09feature} hashes high dimensional features to low dimensional subspaces.
+These approaches operate on readily-computed features, which is orthogonal to our problem setting. \cite{timeliness} models the anytime prediction as a Markov Decision Process and learns a policy of applying intermediate learners and computing features through reinforcement learning.